 Theta brainwaves felt during self-hypnosis do the following:

-Self-hypnosis is so natural and commonplace that everyone passes through the hypnotic state at least twice every day.
-Once every time you fall asleep, and once again when you wake up.
-If self-hypnosis were harmful, it would have killed everyone long ago.
+Self-hypnosis is so natural that everyone passes through the hypnotic state at least twice every day: once every time you fall asleep and once again when you wake up.
+If self-hypnosis were harmful, it would have killed all of us long ago.

-Anytime throughout your day when you focus on one idea at the exclusion of all else, you may be in a self-hypnotic state.
-In such a state, events can happen around you that other people notice but you will not.
-You can be addressed by someone and answer intelligently without having any recollection of the conversation afterward.
+Anytime you focus on one idea at the exclusion of all else, you may be in a self-hypnotic state.

-You can experience hypnotic effects in the waking state in varying degrees from authority figures in your life such as parents, actors, sports figures, police officers, politicians, cinematic film, and literature.
-The more authority you emotionally give to an outside influence and the more emotionally connected you are to it, the more powerfully the outside influence can affect your subconscious.
+In the waking state, you can experience varying degrees of hypnotic effects from authority figures such as parents, actors, sports figures, police officers, politicians, cinematic films, and literature.
+The more authority you give a person or influence, the more powerfully they can affect your subconscious.

 You can be attacked by dogs countless times and not become afraid of dogs.
-But you can become afraid of dogs from one attack if that attack produces within you a sufficient emotional response.
-It’s not the degree of threat that matters, but the perceived degree of threat.
+But you can become afraid of dogs from one attack if that attack produces a sufficient emotional response within you.

 All hypnosis is self-hypnosis